Bachelor's Day (tradition): Irish tradition

 The custom is reported to allow women to initiate dances and propose marriage.
 There are also traditions for if the proposal was refused, namely that the man would have to give recompense to the woman.
 This could come in different forms, though typically the man was expected to buy the woman gloves, a silk gown or, by the mid-20th century, a fur coat.
 He may have also had to perform a juggling trick on Easter Day.
 In some areas a woman could propose for the entire leap year.

 A related tradition is Puss Sunday.
 On either the last Sunday before, or the first Sunday after, Ash Wednesday, single women were reported to "have a puss", from the word pus being a term for scowling, but on Leap Years men would have the puss.
 This appears to be a kinder form of Chalk Sunday.
 Some records also include mention that it is traditionally unlucky to actually marry in February of a Leap Year.

 Internationally

 Similar traditions can be found in other countries, particularly in Scotland.
 It is also observed in other parts of the United Kingdom and in Finland.
-By the early 20th century, the tradition had reached the United States, but was treated misogynistically.
+By the early 20th century, the tradition had reached the United States, but was treated misogynistically, being ridiculed in newspapers and postcards.

 In some parts of Europe, if a woman proposed and the man refused, he would have to buy her twelve pairs of gloves, supposedly to hide the fact she was not wearing a ring.